 Step 2.
-Payment
+Payment:

-Complete the Graduation Application by the published deadline and pay the application fee at the Cashiers Office in A-Bldg.
+Complete the Graduation Application and pay the appropriate fee at the Cashiers Office in A-Bldg.

 Step 3.
-Graduation Application
+Graduation Application:

-Submit the Graduation Application and fee receipt to the Enrollment Services Center (ESC) in A-100.
-Payments are accepted by mail - Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.
-The Registrar's Office will email a receipt.
+Submit the Graduation Application and paid receipt to the Enrollment Services Center (ESC) in A-building by the deadline specified above OR payment by mail - Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.
+If paying by check, make check payable to Alvin Community College.
+If paying by credit/debit card, include card number, expiration date, and security code number located on the back of the credit card.